 As an adjunct activity, consulting should be carried out in a manner consistent with a faculty member's obligation to the University, including his/her terms of employment.
-All those individuals who carry the rank of Penn State faculty are allowed to engage in consulting up to a maximum of four days, or 40 hours, per month during their appointment period, per policy AC80, Private Consulting Practice.
+All those individuals who carry the rank of Penn State faculty are allowed to engage in consulting up to a maximum of four days, or 40 hours, per month during their appointment period, per policy AC80, Faculty Outside Professional Activities and Conflict of Commitment.
 There are two other limitations:

 - consulting activities may not interfere with the performance of University duties or other contractual obligations of the University.
 Likewise, consulting activities may create the potential for a conflict of interest (such potential conflicts must be disclosed and properly managed or eliminated prior to consulting, in accordance with policy RP06, Disclosure and Management of Significant Financial Interests).

 - the consulting activities should enhance the faculty member's professional stature or academic proficiency.

 In extraordinary circumstances, if faculty need to exceed the monthly limit (but not exceed the annual limit of 360 hours for a nine-month appointment, or 480 hours for a twelve month appointment), approval must be given by the department chair.